-F. Affordable Housing
+G. Affordable Housing

 Activities associated with affordable housing such as new housing construction/acquisition project proposals, rental housing, single-family acquisition/rehabilitation, homeownership and tenant based rental assistance will be approved separately and presented to the Board of Supervisors.
-If the County selects to do homeownership activity, it will be pursuant to the FY 2015-19 Con Plan recapture policy.
+If the County selects to do homeownership activity, it will be pursuant to the FY 2015-19 ConPlan recapture policy.

-G. Performance Measurements
+H. Performance Measurements

 Consistent with Federal Guidelines as referenced in Federal Register Notice, Vol. 70, No. 111, dated June 10, 2005 and Notice; March 7, 2006 update, Housing & Community Development/Homeless Prevention developed a performance measurement system that identifies standardized objectives and outcomes for proposed activities, that can be reported at a national level.
 March 7, 2006 HUD updated guidelines.
-The following chart provides a brief outline of Housing & Community Development/Homeless Prevention performance measurement system as recommended by HUD.
+The following chart provides a brief outline of recommended by HUD.

+Housing & Community Development/Homeless Prevention performance measurement system as